-r # ludge's Signat ure Division: MS SS P S/C A. Presentation SMART Goal Good 8 points Average 6 points Fair 4 points JUDGE SCORE 1.
-Goal follows SMART formula SMART goal is clearly defined with all five components: Specific, Measurable, Attainable, Realistic, and Timely SMART goal has four of the five components present. three of the five SMART goal has two of the five components present.
+Competitor # Judge's Sigr nature Division: MS SS PS/C

+A. Presentation: SMART Goal Excellent 10 points Good 8 points Average 6 points Fair 4 points Poor 0 points JUDGE SCORE Goal follows SMART formula SMART goal is clearly defined with all five components: Specific, Measurable, Attainable, Realistic, and Timely present. three of the five components present. of the five components present.
 Portfolio not submitted OR SMART goal was not developed or only had one of the five components present.
-2. Goal is consister with practicing healthy living beyond HOSA competition nt The goal fully supports the inclusion of a healthy habit or the removal of an unhealthy one.
+2. Goal is consistent with practicing healthy living beyond HOSA competition The goal fully supports the inclusion of a healthy habit or the removal of an unhealthy one.
 The goal includes a reputable method, not a "fad diet".
-The plan to maintain the goal past the HOSA competition is evident. the development of a healthy habit or the removal of an unhealthy one.
+The plan to maintain the goal past the HOSA competition is evident.
+The goal includes the development of a healthy habit or the removal of an unhealthy one.
 A plan to maintain is not clearly defined.
-The goal demonstrates practicing a healthy habit but may be unrealistic to maintain on a long- term basis.
+The goal demonstrates practicing a healthy habit but may be unrealistic to maintain on a longterm basis.
 There is minimal evidence or ability to demonstrate that the goal could be incorporated as a long-term healthy habit.
 Portfolio not submitted OR there is no demonstration of working towards healthy living goal.
-3. The goal is challenging but attainable.
+The goal is challenging but attainable.
 The competitor set a challenging goal and is working/has worked hard to achieve that goal.
-N/A The competitor set a goal and is working/has worked to achieve that goal, but the goal is not particularly N/A Portfolio not submitted OR the competitor did not describe the goal they set or how they planned/are planning to achieve that goal. challenging.
-B. Presentation Excellent Good Average Fair 4 points Poor JUDGE SCORE B. Presentation Content 1.
-Competitor worked toward of maintained goal for a significant part of this last year.
-10 points Documented and Good 8 points Documented and verbal evidence that the goal was maintained for 6-9 months of this past year.
-4 points Documented and Poor Content Competitor worked toward or maintained goal for a significant part of this last year.
-Evidence provide healthy proof of Documented and verbalized evidence that the goal was maintained for 9 -12 months of this past year.
-8 points Documented and verbal evidence that the goal was maintained for 6-9 months of this past Average 6 points Documented and verbal evidence that the goal was maintained for 3-6 months of this previous year.
-The competitor provides a moderate amount of written documentation and an average 4 points Documented and verbal evidence that the goal was maintained for 1-3 months of this previous year.
-The competitor provides minimal documentation or Poor 0 points Portfolio not submitted OR no documentation /explanation was SCORE
+N/A The competitor set a goal and is working/has worked to achieve that goal, but the goal is not particularly challenging.
+N/A Portfolio not submitted OR the competitor did not describe the goal they set or how they planned/are planning to achieve that goal.
+B. Presentation Content Excellent 10 points Good 8 points Average 6 points Fair 4 points Poor 0 points JUDGE SCORE Competitor worked toward or maintained goal for a significant part of this last year.
+Documented and verbalized evidence that the goal was maintained for 9 -12 months of this past year.
+Documented and verbal evidence that the goal was maintained for 6-9 months of this past year.
+Documented and verbal evidence that the goal was maintained for 3-6 months of this previous year.
+Documented and verbal evidence that the goal was maintained for 1-3 months of this previous year.
+Portfolio not submitted OR no documentation /explanation was provided.
+2. Evidence provides healthy proof of progress toward the goal. provides extensive written documentation The competitor provides written documentation a good explanation of their journey towards reaching their healthy living goal.
+The competitor provides a moderate amount of written documentation and an average explanation about progress made towards their healthy living goal.
+The competitor provides minimal documentation or explanation about progress made towards their healthy living goal.
+Portfolio not submitted OR the competitor does not provide written documentation or explanation of progress made towards the goal.
+3. Evidence provides clear, measurable baseline data at the start of this process.
+Documentation and verbal explanation is detailed, clearly defined and measurable from the beginning through the completion of this process.
+Documentation and verbal explanation is somewhat detailed and measurable throughout the project.
+Data collected on this project is incomplete and inconsistent throughout this project.
+Limited evidence of baseline data collected from this project is provided.
+Portfolio not submitted OR no written evidence or verbal explanation of baseline data is provided.